kokosing/trino-rest/trino-rest-github/README.md

 * `issues` and `issue_comments` - [Issues](https://docs.github.com/en/rest/reference/issues)
 * `pulls`, `pull_commits`, `reviews`, `review_comments` - [Pull requests](https://docs.github.com/en/rest/reference/pulls)
 * `runs`, `jobs`, `steps`, `artifacts`, `runners` - [Actions](https://docs.github.com/en/rest/reference/actions)

+# Configuration

+The following configuration options are recognied by this connector:

+* `token` - required, the personal access token to authenticate with; it is required, but doesn't have to be valid;
+  see the [Authentication and rate limits](#authentication-and-rate-limits) section below
+* `min_splits` and `min_split_tables` - for tables matching endpoints that don't return total number of elements, a minimum number of splits can be used, where every split will fetch next page until no more results are available;
+  defaults to 1 for `issues`, `pulls`, `runs` and `check_runs` tables

 # Build